Platelet Rich Plasma

 What is Platelet Rich Plasma?

-Platelet Rich Plasma (PRP) is a byproduct of your blood (plasma) that is rich in platelets.
-Platelets perform many functions, including forming blood clots and releasing growth factors into the wound.
-These growth factors function to assist your body in repairing itself by stimulating stem cells to regenerate new tissue, thus, speeding up the healing process.
+Platelet Rich Plasma (PRP) is a by-product of blood (plasma) that is rich in platelets.
+Platelets perform many functions, including formation of a blood clot and release growth factors into the wound.
+These growth factors function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
+Thus, speeding up the healing process.

 A subfamily of transforming growth factors is called bone morphogenic protein (BMP).
-BMP has been shown to generate the formation of new bone.
-Our surgeons will draw a small amount of blood (only 10-20cc) and centrifuge it to extract the PRP.
-They will then combine the PRP with the BMP and add to bone substitute particles that is placed at the implant site.
-Your bone will now grow more predictably and faster than ever before!
+BMP has been shown to induce the formation of new bone.
+Our surgeons will draw only 10-20cc of blood and centrifuge it to extract the PRP.
+They will then add the PRP, and thus BMP, to the implant site with bone substitute particles.
+The bone will now grow more predictably and faster than ever before!

 Frequently Asked Questions About PRP

 Are there any contraindications to PRP?
 Very few.
-Obviously, patients with bleeding disorders or hematologic diseases do not qualify for this procedure to be performed in an office setting.
+Obviously, patients with bleeding disorders or hematologic diseases do not qualify for this in-office procedure.

 Do You Want a Better Bite or a Healthier Mouth?

 Our Oral Surgeons are ready to provide you with exceptional Oral Surgery services such as dental implant placement, wisdom teeth removal, jaw surgery, and more!